GrazeMate

 Product Roadmap & Public Announcements

 Move & Muster, Monitor & Track, Analyse & Forecast modules.
-PastureView for weekly pasture growth estimation.
-Customizable engagement profiles.
+PastureView for weekly pasture growth estimation in pounds per acre.
+Customizable engagement profiles with stress-minimized herding via biomarker analysis.
 Mobile app for remote management.
-Australia to US (California) expansion underway.
+Pilot farms covering 1.7 million acres across Queensland and NSW.
+Australia to US (California, Texas) expansion underway.
+Hardware-software lease model with subscription pricing based on ranch size.

 Signals & Private Analysis